Platycephalus fuscus: Fishing

 Dusky flathead are a popular species for commercial and recreational fishing in eastern Australia.
 They readily take baits and minnow lures, and on such lures are good fighters.
 Recently they have proven to be very vulnerable to fishing techniques using jigged soft plastic lures.
-In the face of heavy fishing pressure and more effective techniques, a largely catch and release approach from anglers is essential nowadays to conserve dusky flathead stocks.
-Many fishermen generally release dusky flathead over 70 cm, believing that they are important large breeding females.
+In the face of heavy fishing pressure and more effective techniques, a largely catch and release approach from anglers is essential nowadays to conserve dusky flathead.
+Fishermen must release dusky flathead over 70 cm, with the reason that they are important large breeding females.

 The hypothesis that dusky flathead over 70 cm are "important large breeding females" is questionable.
 A study by Pollock (2014) shows that the vast majority of eggs produced by the annual spawning aggregation come from the mid-size females (50 cm–60 cm), but more importantly the large females over 70 cm are often reproductively senescent—that is they have degenerate ovaries in which the eggs are breaking down or have broken down, and are not shed.
 A study is currently underway in northern New South Wales which is finding at most of the large female flathead (>75 cm) also have degenerate ovaries during the early spawning period (Nov/Dec), whereas the mid-size females have healthy ovaries with developing yolky eggs.